sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

 5. If the queue is exhausted and the destination is not reached, return -1.

 ### 5. Clone Graph
 To clone a connected undirected graph, traverse the original graph and make a deep copy of every node and its edges.
-A common approach to this problem is using either Depth-First Search (DFS) or Breadth-First Search (BFS).
+A common approach to this problem is using either Depth-First Search (DFS) or Breadth-First Search (BFS) algorithm.

 #### Steps
 1. If the node has already been visited, return its clone.